-MHC660 Practicum in Counseling 3.0 credit hours MHC661 Internship in Counseling 3.0 credit hours Students take two l MHC661 courses after completion of MHC660 MHC661 is taken in
+MHC660 Practicum in Counseling 3.0 credit hours MHC661 Internship in Counseling 3.0 credit hours

 Students take two MHC661 courses after completion of MHC660.
 MHC661 is taken in the final two semesters of the program.

 NOTE: Courses in the program are 16-weeks in length.
 Most courses are asynchronous in nature, however some courses may require students to participate in activities at set times (e.g., group supervision).